Frequently Asked Questions

 How long will it take to accomplish my goals?

-The answer to this question is not an easy one.
-Some families may find that they require long term support however other families may feel that only one session is enough.
-My role is to help you to accomplish what you feel is reasonable.
-I will make recommendations with regard to the length of service, however the choice will be yours to use sessions as needed.
+The answer to this question is not a simple one.
+Some clients may find that they require long term support however other clients may feel that only one session is enough.
+Your therapist will help you determine goals that are reasonable.
+They will make recommendations with regard to the length of service, however the choice will be yours to use sessions as needed.
 With this in mind, a long standing concern may require a longer intervention.

 What can I do to help my child(ren) if my partner and I are separating?

 The separation and divorce process can be particularly stressful for all family members, regardless of age.
-Depending on the age of the child(ren), I would require consent from both parents/legal guardians in the absence of a custody agreement OR the consent of the custodial caregiver before proceeding with treatment.
+Depending on the age of the child(ren), we would require consent from both parents/legal guardians in the absence of a custody agreement OR the consent of the custodial caregiver before proceeding with treatment.
 If the child is 14 years of age or older, they may consent to their own treatment.
-Please contact me directly to discuss any further questions.
+Please contact us directly to discuss any further questions.

 Is my child the right age to participate in counselling?

-In my practice, I have had nearly 20 years of experience working with children as young as 18 months to 18 years.
 Generally speaking, much of the treatment for children under the age of 6 will be delivered to parents/caregivers.
 Once a child reaches the age of 14 years, they can consent to their own counselling and can meet with me individually.
-If your child is under the age of 14 and you would like them to access an individual session, please contact me to discuss your options.
+If your child is under the age of 14 and you would like them to access an individual session, please contact us to discuss your options.

 What are the risks of counselling?